djmgit/flask-opsgenie/README.md

 will be monitored, however this too can be controlled.
 If both ```ALERT_STATUS_CODES``` and ```ALERT_STATUS_CLASS``` are provided, then ```ALERT_STATUS_CODES``` will be given priority.
 That is if we are monitoring for both 501 and 5XX, there will be only one alert generated and not two.

+- **MONITORED_ENDPOINTS** : This takes in a list of regexes.
+With this we can limit the endpoints that will be monitored for or whose response status code/class will be matched against the provided params.
+The request endpoints will be matched against the given list of regexes and only the matching paths will be evaluated against the given rules.
+It is to be noted that the given regex should be provided keeping only the request/route path in mind, niether the complete url nor the query params.